abh1kg/chisel-service-connector/README.md

 for application(s) running on CF. The backing service can be connected via TCP to your application.

-* clone the chisel repository to your local workstation
+* Clone the repository to your local workstation
 ```
   git clone https://github.com/abh1kg/chisel-service-connector.git
   cd chisel-service-connector